igungor/blaaark/README.md

 Constants, strings, special and statements are in.

 Will *not* support 3rd party syntax files unless the default vim files are subpar or broken.
-Those tweaks go into your .vimrc. not into your colorscheme.
+Those tweaks go into your .vimrc, not into your colorscheme.

 You know the drill.